 When it comes to performance with client SSDs, Samsung has been leading the market for years, but the company is somewhat behind its rivals with PCIe 4.0 drives.
 At the CES 2020 trade show, Samsung showcased its first PCIe Gen 4 drive — the 980 Pro — but it has yet to start commercial shipments.
 Last week the company published specifications of the drive at one of its websites (which have now been removed), an indication that the product is about to be launched.

 Samsung's 980 Pro drives feature quite impressive performance.
 The company promises up to 7,000 MB/s sequential read speeds as well as up to 5,000 MB/s sequential write speeds.
-As far as random performance, we are dealing with SSDs capable of up to 1,000,000 random reads (4 KB, QD32) as well as up to 60,000 IOPS random writes (4 KB, QD1).
+As far as random performance, we are dealing with SSDs capable of up to 1,000,000 random reads (4 KB, QD32) as well as up to 600,000 IOPS random writes (4 KB, QD1) for the 250 GB model, the 500 GB, 1 TB and 2 TB models are up to 1,000,000 IOP.
 To put the number into context: competing SSDs featuring a PCIe 4.0 x4 interface often have read speeds of up to 5,000 MB/s.

 The Samsung 980 Pro SSD is based on the company's proprietary controller and uses the company's 3D TLC V-NAND memory (which Samsung calls 3-bit MLC V-NAND).
 The drive comes in an M.2-2280 form-factor and features a PCIe 4.0 x4 interface.
-Current capacities consist of 250 GB, 500 GB, and 1 TB versions.
+Current capacities consist of 250 GB, 500 GB, 1 TB and 2 TB versions.

 The controller supports AES 256-bit encryption as well as TCG/Opal IEEE 1667 coding, so the drive can be adopted for PCs used by enterprises and government agencies that require advanced security.
 Power consumption for the Samsung 980 Pro is is rated at up to 8.9 Watts peak, but on average the drive's power consumption is about 6.2 Watts.